Russia makes interest payment on government debt, averting default

 And foreign creditors are owed about $62.5 billion, including $21.5 billion that requires repayment in dollars and euros, according to the Institute of International Finance (IIF), an industry association.

-But a sovereign default could trigger a similar approach by Russian corporations to their borrowings, which are roughly four times what the Russian government owes, according to William Jackson, an economist with Capital Economics in London.
+But a sovereign default could trigger a similar approach by Russian corporations to their borrowings, which are about four times what the Russian government owes, according to William Jackson, an economist with Capital Economics in London.

 Russian companies so far have continued making debt payments.
 But with the economy expected to shrink by 30 percent, according to IIF, and most exports blocked by sanctions, Russian businesses will struggle to keep paying, Jackson said.

 Individual financial institutions — including bond specialist Pimco — also will be forced to absorb losses.
-The credit-rating agency Moody’s said earlier this month that it expects investors to lose up to 65 percent of what they put into Russian government bonds, even after any eventual settlement of credit claims.
+The credit-rating agency Moody’s said earlier this month that it expects investors to lose as much as 65 percent of what they put into Russian government bonds, even after any eventual settlement of credit claims.

 Already, BlackRock, the world’s largest asset manager, has acknowledged absorbing a $17 billion loss on its Russian stock and bond investments.
 The firm’s largest Russia-oriented exchange-traded fund posted a 79 percent decline over the past month.